sugarverse/sugarverse.github.io/4_3_multiplayer.md

 # Multiplayer

 Multiplayer mode is designed to accommodate a wide variety of players who wish to engage in active PvP (players vs players).
 To accomplish this goal in the Sugarverse presents a new 3 player mode (1v1v1) multiplayer mode.
 This means three players compete against each other at the same time.
-To join the multiplayer mode, NFT avatar is needed.
 Each player first enters a lobby with a certain buy-in and gets matched with players within the same buy-in bracket.
 At the start of the match, the 3 players are faced with a mechanic which chooses a random juicy reward they will be competing for.

 Some reward examples are:
 - Up to x1000 multiplier